Portfolio Diversification and Systemic Risk in Interbank Networks

 Predicting Downside Risks to House Prices and Macro-Financial Stability

-Joint with Mitsuru Katagiri (BoJ), Sohaib Shahid (IMF), and Nico Valckx (IMF)
+Joint with Tobias Adrian (IMF), Mitsuru Katagiri (BoJ), Sohaib Shahid (IMF), and Nico Valckx (IMF)

-This paper predicts downside risks to future real house price growth (house-prices-at-risk) in 32 advanced and emerging market economies.
-Through a macro-model and predictive quantile regressions, we show that current house price overvaluations, excessive credit growth, and tighter financial conditions jointly forecast higher house-prices-at-risk up to three years ahead.
-House-prices-at-risk (HaR) can in turn predict future growth at risk and financial crises.
-We also investigate and propose policy solutions for preventing the identified risks.
-We find that overall, a tightening of macroprudential policy is the most effective at curbing downside risks to house prices, whereas a loosening of conventional monetary policy reduces short term downside risks only in advanced economies.
+This paper predicts downside risks to future real house price growth in 32 advanced and emerging market economies.
+Using a macro-model and predictive quantile regressions, we show that current house price overvaluation, excessive credit growth, and tighter financial conditions jointly forecast higher house-prices-at-risk up to three years ahead.
+House-prices-at-risk in turn predict future downside risks to economic growth and financial crises.
+We further investigate and propose policy solutions for preventing the identified risks.
+We find that tightening macroprudential policy is the most effective across both short and longer horizons, whereas a loosening of conventional monetary policy reduces short term downside risks only in advanced economies.

 A Model of Network Formation for the Overnight Interbank Market